 How To Make A Backyard Splash Pad:

-2020 might be the year to get creative and make your own backyard splash pad.
+Is 2022 the year to get creative and make your own backyard splash pad?
 You could start with a pop bottle sprinkler.

 Or you can buy one from Amazon*: